The Process Of Buying

 Excluding any building, plumbing or rewiring works the process of fitting the kitchen, depending on the size can take up to a week, although a hand-painted kitchen, will be longer.

 If you have chosen stone or Staron/Corian worktops then the worktop will be templated once all the cabinetry has been fitted.
-It can then be up to two weeks after template that the worktops will be fitted.
+The usual time from the worktop template to fit is fifteen working days, not including the day of template

 If you are living in the house at this time it is a good idea, if possible to set up a makeshift kitchen in a separate part of the house with a microwave toaster kettle, fridge freezer, etc, away from the dust.
 Especially if you are having extra works done at the same time, such as laying a new floor, moving plumbing or electrics etc